ukushu/IAppRater/README.md

 }
 ```

-// We can open standard alert and
+// We can open standard OS's alert
 [![Standard OS's "Rate my app" alert][1]][1]

 // Or we can call appStore's alert "Rate my app"